-A.C.
+© 2022 Forest Stewardship Council, A.C.
 All rights reserved.
+FSC®F000100

-No part of this work covered by the publisher's copyright may be reproduced or copied in any form or by any means, such as graphic, electronic or mechanical, including photocopying, recording taping, or information retrieval systems) without the written permission of the publisher.
+No part of this work covered by the publisher's copyright may be reproduced or copied in any form or by any means (graphic, electronic or mechanical, including photocopying, recording, recording taping, or information retrieval systems) without the written permission of the publisher.

-The Forest Stewardship Council® (FSC) is an independent, not-for-profit, non-governmental organization established to support environmentally appropriate, socially beneficial, and economically viable management of the world's forests.
+The Forest Stewardship Council® (FSC) is an independent, not for profit, non-government organization established to support environmentally appropriate, socially beneficial, and economically viable management of the world's forests.